 You will also need papers to prove your response to the following questions:

-The types of papers concern the poverty levels in your home country and papers to prove your qualifications and your potential income in your home country.
+The types of documents you must produce for I-601 Waivers, concern the poverty levels in your home country.
+You are also required to produce documentation proving your qualifications and your potential income in your home country.

-The response to this question could also be simply that there is no one else available to take over your financial responsibilities.
-This is often the case in single parent households.
+Another scenario would be that your spouse’s income is insufficient to support the family.
+The response to this question could also be that no one else can take over your financial responsibilities.
+Insufficient funds is often the case in single-parent households.

 Remember that a cancellation of removal case or a waiver case doesn’t hinge on just financial hardship.

 The I-601 and I-601A waiver application requires a considerable amount of supporting documentation.
 Immigration officers examing your case will scrutinize every document produced.
 The financial hardship, if any, combined with all other factors in your case, is key to the outcome of the procedure.
 We will discuss them here on our blog soon.